wenlewang/Jokes/readme.md

 This is a repository of Jokes used as part of a crash course in git and GitHub.
 Do not expect any funny jokes here.
+But there are a few surprises.

 ## Knock Knock Jokes
 [Knock Knock...](KnockKnock/content.md)